 3.1 You must tell us if your mobile phone number changes or if your phone is lost or stolen.
 If you don’t tell us:

-3.1.2 we won’t be liable for any loss you suffer if someone else finds out your account information.
+3.1.2 we won’t be liable for any loss you suffer if someone else finds out your product information.

 1. Types of cheque you can deposit

 1.1 You can only deposit cheques in pounds payable from another Halifax bank account or a participating UK bank or building society into a Halifax bank account or savings account where you are a named account holder.
 You cannot use cheque imaging to deposit the following cheques:

 - traveller’s cheques;

 - electronic vouchers;